Dodge Charger Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Estimated auto insurance rates for a Dodge Charger are $1,634 annually for full coverage insurance.
-Comprehensive insurance costs on average $332 each year, collision costs $582, and liability is $520.
-Liability-only coverage costs around $592 a year, with high-risk coverage costing $3,528 or more.
-Teen drivers pay the most at $6,168 a year or more.
+Estimated insurance prices for a Dodge Charger are $1,634 every 12 months for full coverage.
+Comprehensive insurance costs around $332, collision insurance costs $582, and liability insurance costs $520.
+Liability-only insurance costs as little as $592 a year, and high-risk driver insurance costs $3,528 or more.
+Teenage drivers pay the most at up to $6,168 a year.

 Average premium for full coverage: $1,634